t.setNativeDialogHandler Method

 Note

-Browsers do not display native dialogs when TestCafe handles them.
-Use the t.getNativeDialogHistory method to read their contents.
+The browser does not display native dialogs when you use the TestCafe Native Dialog Handler.
+Call the t.getNativeDialogHistory method to view dialog contents.

 t.setNativeDialogHandler(fn(type, text, url) [, options]) → this | Promise<any>